shirish93/shirish93.github.io/_ideas/2024-03-15-bsfl-muni-trash-mgmt.md

 **Suggestions for improvement:**

--   **Pilot project:** Propose a pilot project on a smaller scale to demonstrate feasibility, gather data, and refine the process before full-scale implementation.
+-   **Pilot project:** Propose a pilot project on a smaller scale to show feasibility, gather data, and refine the process before full-scale implementation.
--   **Cost-benefit analysis:** Include a detailed cost-benefit analysis demonstrating the project's economic viability and potential return on investment.
+-   **Cost-benefit analysis:** Include a detailed cost-benefit analysis showing the project's economic viability and potential return on investment.
 -   **Partnership strategies:** Identify potential partners, such as waste management companies, farmers' cooperatives, and animal feed producers, to ensure long-term sustainability and market access.
 -   **Environmental impact assessment:** Include an assessment of the project's potential environmental impacts, such as greenhouse gas emissions or water usage.
 -   **Social considerations:** Address potential social impacts, such as job displacement in informal waste pickers and potential odor concerns near the facility.